zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

   search.start();
 ```
-You can now be able to see the results without styling.This view lets you inspect the values that are retrieved from Algolia, in order to build your custom view.
+You can now be able to see the results without styling.
+This view lets you inspect the values that are retrieved from Algolia, to build your custom view.
 To customize the view we need a special option for hits called `template`, the option accepts a [mustache](https://mustache.github.io/mustache.5.html) template string or `a function returning a string`.

 ```javascript